 - GPS data and geocoded, timestamped firsthand observations from the civilian monitors hired to accompany the soldiers while on patrol.

-Finally, researchers found some weak evidence of increased human rights abuses by soldiers and stronger but still suggestive evidence of increased abuses by police officers.
-This finding is specific to the monitoring data and final surveys.
+Researchers found weak evidence of increased human rights abuses by soldiers and stronger but still suggestive evidence of increased abuses by police officers.
+This finding is specific to the monitoring and final surveys.
 Researchers found no evidence of increased abuses in administrative data from the Attorney-General’s Office, or in the firsthand observations of civilian monitors.